gwen-interpreter/gwen-web/README.md

 Gwen-web is a web automation engine that runs inside the [gwen](https://github.com/gwen-interpreter/gwen) interpreter.
 It allows teams to automate front end web tests by writing acceptance specifications instead of code.
-It aims to bring an interactive capability to automation testing by providing users with an ability to verify commands and debug tests before committing them to an automation cycle.
+It provides users with the ability to write and debug tests interactively before committing them to an automation cycle.

-Once the tests have been confirmed, gwen-web is able to run the tests sequentially or in parallel.
+Once the tests have been written, gwen-web is able to run the them sequentially or in parallel.
 It can also target different types of browsers including Firefox, Chrome, IE and Safari.